 "Class dismissed."
 Professor Hammond ended the lesson, standing up to grab his jacket from the back of the chair.
 "Don't forget, you all need to produce a piece that captures the beauty of nature in its most rarest form.
-It's gonna count towards your final mark; extra credits for thinking outside the box, so no slacking off.
+It's going to count towards your final mark.
+Extra credits for thinking outside the box, so no slacking off.
 Enjoy spring break guys."
-Mr. Hammond winced at the end as the sound of scraping chairs filled the room.
+Mr Hammond winced at the end, as the sound of scraping chairs filled the room.

-My best friend Emma, twisted her long blond curls into a bun, securing it in place with her HB pencil.
-"Hey, hells bells; please say your coming with me to my parents condo this weekend," she put on her pretty please voice and fluttered her eyelashes at me.
-"The party is gonna be lit and, Chris and Sean will be there," she clenched her fists together in excitement.
+My best friend Emma, twisted her long, blonde curls into a bun, securing it in place with her HB pencil.
+"Hey, Hell's Bells, please say you're coming with me to my parent's condo this weekend," she put on her pretty please voice and fluttered her eyelashes at me.
+"The party is gonna be lit, and Chris and Sean will be there," she clenched her fists together in excitement.

-"Well, at least you can work on the nature project for professor Hottie.”
-Emma said, fake swooning.
-Ok, so our art teacher is a hot guy in his early thirties; that’s not the only reason I was taking his class, I actually enjoyed painting.
+"Well, at least you can work on the nature project for Professor Hottie," Emma said, fake swooning.
+Ok, so our art teacher was a hot guy in his early thirties.
+That's not the only reason I was taking his class, I actually enjoyed painting.
 "What's in Bear Creek?"
-Emma asked, inquisitively.
+Emma asked inquisitively.

-“Bye hells.
-I hope they at least have WIFI,” Emma teased.
 I shot back a sassy smirk as I waved and got into my car.
-I tipped my head back to lean on the head rest and exhaled.
-They better have WIFI, I thought inwardly.
-I really hoped there was a television or something, because I wouldn't last five minutes otherwise.
-I had visions of Mom wearing a lumberjack shirt and rigger boots, chopping logs out back with an axe and roasting woodchucks over a camp fire.
+I tipped my head back to lean on the headrest and exhaled.
+They better have WIFI.
+I really hoped there was a television or something because I wouldn't last five minutes otherwise.
+I had visions of Mom wearing a lumberjack shirt and rigger boots, chopping logs out back with an axe and roasting woodchucks over a campfire.
 I shook the image from my mind before I suffered permanent mental trauma.

 I liked my home comforts.
 I enjoyed taking selfies and posting on Instagram and watching Gossip Girl on Netflix with a tub of Ben and Jerry's.
 I wasn't looking forward to spending the next couple of weeks out in the sticks.
 Good job I planned ahead.
 The trunk of my car was filled with snacks, so at least I wouldn't have to live on forest creatures.
 The thought utterly repulsed me.

 I twitched my lips in appreciation.
-If I had to admit, Bear Creek didn't look to shabby.
-Mom came rushing out through the front door with a squeal, “Helen honey, come here.
+If I had to admit, Bear Creek didn't look too shabby.
+Mom came rushing out through the front door with a squeal.
+"Helen, honey, come here.
 I've missed you so much."
-I dropped my bag as I wrapped my arms around mom.
+I dropped my bag as I wrapped my arms around her.
 We stayed like that for a few moments while we both contemplated what we would say to each other.
-So, she married a guy she barely knew; she knew that this would be cropping up in conversation at some point.
+So, she married a guy she barely knew, she must know that this would be cropping up in conversation at some point.